mcdanielgilbert/gas-oauth2-gae/README.md

 2. Convert the key to a PEM file, then encode it so it can be used within GAS.

+3. Include the GS files in your project (test.gs not required).

 ### Setting up a Service Account